holgerd77/django-dynamic-scraper/docs/advanced_topics.rst

 .. image:: images/screenshot_django-admin_overview.png

 For ``django-celery`` to work, Celery also needs a message broker for the actual message transport.
-For our relatively simple use case, django-kombu_ is the easiest and recommended choice.
-So please install django-kombu as well, add "djkombu" to your ``INSTALLED_APPS`` and don't forget to sync your DB.
+For our relatively simple use case, kombu_ is the easiest and recommended choice.
+So please install kombu as well.

-Then we can configure django-celery_ in combination with django-kombu_ in our ``settings.py`` file.
+Then we can configure django-celery_ in combination with kombu_ in our ``settings.py`` file.
 A starter configuration could look similar to this::

 	# django-celery settings